microsoft/CameraTraps/classification/README.md

 ## 2. Crop images

-Run `crop_detections.py` to crop detections.
-Pass in a Azure Blob Storage container URL if the images are not stored locally and the detections were obtained from the Batch API.
+Run `crop_detections.py` to crop the bounding boxes according to the detections JSON.
+Pass in an Azure Blob Storage container URL if the images are not stored locally and the detections were obtained from the Batch API.
+The crops are saved to `/path/to/crops`.

 ```bash
 python crop_detections.py \